DBMS Normalization: 1NF, 2NF, 3NF Database Example

 • Rule 1- Be in 1NF

-• Rule 2- Single Column Primary Key that does not functionally dependent on any subset of candidate key relation
+• Rule 2- Single Column Primary Key that is not functionally dependent on any subset of candidate key relation

 It is clear that we can’t move forward to make our simple database in 2nd Normalization form unless we partition the table above.